thunderheadone/one-sdk-android/README.md

 }
 ```
 + **Note:** See [Retrofit 1.9 Support](#retro19) for applications that implement Retrofit 1.9
-+ Ensure the project name matches the module name.
 3. Add the ONE SDK configuration within the same **app-level** `build.gradle` file.
 + Add `RenderScript` support under the `defaultConfig` section:
 ```gradle